Interdisciplinary Studies

 Degree Requirements

 1. Completion of a Program Information Form (PIF) declaring a BA or BS in Interdisciplinary Studies and a degree Approval Form (which consists of a justification statement and degree plan).
-All documents must be signed by an Interdisciplinary Studies Advisory Committee and submitted to the Director of Early College Programs for final approval.
+All documents must be signed by an Interdisciplinary Studies Advisory Committee and submitted to the Interdisciplinary Studies Coordinator for final approval.

 2. Students select two areas of concentration for their degree plan.
 While not all courses in an area need to come from a single prefix (such as ENGL or PSYC), courses should be closely related.
 Students need to detail the purpose of the degree and justify the grouping of courses in a single area on the Approval Form.